 How to Organize Collections?

-You can create collection folders to organize collections to tidy up the SCCM environment.
-You can have folders and subfolders to have better management of collections.
 I don’t think creating loads of folders will impact the performance of your environment.
-You can create Collection folders based on deployments.
+You can generate Collection folders based on deployments.
 One example is given below:-

 Video Tutorial – How to SCCM Dynamic Collection?